appsaeed/vite-sitemap/README.md

 ## Intro
-The plugin helps to automatically create a sitemap.
-A sitemap is like a map for search engines, telling them what pages you have on your site.
-This makes it easier for search engines to find website and urls!
+Find the Vite plugins here.
+They make sitemaps for Vite projects super easy.
+They help users and search engines find stuff on your site easily.
+Makes your website better and saves you time.

 ## Installation
 Install with [npm](https://www.npmjs.com/)